Galley Bay Resort and Spa and Barbados

 Although there aren't any local shops and restaurants within walking distance, the capital, St John’s, is only 15 minutes' drive away.
 It's also an easy 30 minutes’ drive from Antigua’s V.C.
 Bird International Airport.

-We think that this unpretentious, all-inclusive resort offers great value for money for the quality of the accommodation, and its secluded location on a postcard- perfect stretch of Antiguan coastline is hard to beat.
+We think that this unpretentious, all-inclusive resort offers great value for money for the quality of the accommodations, and its secluded location on a postcard- perfect stretch of Antiguan coastline is hard to beat.
 For honeymooners, we recommend the Gauguin Suites which are a little further from the beach, but are very private.

 The 98 air-conditioned rooms are bright and airy with whitewashed walls, polished wooden furniture and Antiguan-sourced rattan loungers and local artwork.
 Each one has a ceiling fan, a TV, mini-fridge and balcony or terrace.
 Spread across the resort, some are right on the beach whilst others are more tucked away, overlooking the lagoon.